wtsi-hgi/hgi-cloud/docs/setup.md

 ```

 ### Add AWS environment variables to opnerc.sh
-There are some modules of the provisioning software that require other
+There are some modules of the provisioning software that require more shell
 environment variables.
 Given the values of the `.s3cfg` file, add the following
 snippet to the `openrc.sh` file:
 ```bash